oljung/portfolio-project-one/README.md

 The site was tested using responsivechecker.com (see technologies used) for screen sized ranging from 360px to 1900px and was fully functional and responsive on all of them.

 #### 4.2.2 Browser compability
-The site runs euqally satisfactory on Chrome, Firefox IE and Edge.
+The site runs euqally satisfactory on Chrome, Firefox, IE and Edge.

 #### 4.2.3 Contrast testing
 - #2F4F4F as background with #FFF7EB as text or reversed passed on all tests with contrast ratio of 8.39
 - #1F3333 on #FFF7EB passed all tests with contrast ratio of 12.1.
+- #F7AE6E is sometimes used as a background for active or hovered links.
+It passed all tests.

 ### 4.3 Unfixed bugs